You want smart political talk without the meltdowns?

 You're just not.

-So he has always done better, and he's doing even better.
+So he has always done better and he's doing even better.

-But Trump started at a better place with African American vote than any Republican at the beginning, and he's going even higher, and it's because they recognize he was right.
+But Trump started in a better place with African-American vote than any Republican at the beginning, and he's going even higher.

-Some of them asked him the question.
+Some of them are asking the question.

 You know, he had quite a following before he even ran.